 - 1. A statement by the student that outlines the circumstances that the student believes contributed to their lack of academic progress. - 2.
 The steps that the student plans to make to remedy their current academic situation. - 3.
-A list of courses the student is planning to enroll in during the next semester.
-This should include written documentation of your educational plan from your academic advisor or your program consultant.
-See the Satisfactory Academic Progress Appeal Form.
+An Advising Form will be emailed to the student.
+This form will outline the progress required to regain SAP eligibility.
+The student will sign and return this form.

 A student may be placed on Financial Aid Probation if a SAP Appeal has been approved by Student Financial Services.
 Financial Aid Probation allows a student to receive financial aid for one payment period.
 A student can only receive financial aid for a subsequent payment period if that student is now making SAP.
 It is possible for a student to receive more than one Financial Aid Probation during their academic career as long as they are not consecutive with another Financial Aid Probation.
-There must only be one payment period of Financial Aid Probation per Appeal.
+Financial Aid Probation typically is only for one payment period.
+On a case-by-case basis, the student's academic plan could be approved to extend longer in order for the student to regain SAP eligibility.